 The Commodity Code in column 3 is the commodity code classifying the goods.

-The Quota Duty Rate in column 4 is defined in regulation 4(2) of the Regulations.
+The Preferential Quota Duty Rate in column 4 is defined in regulation 3(2) of the Regulations.

-The Quota Volume in column 5 is the maximum quantity of quota goods that can be imported under the quota during the quota period in any year other than the year 2019 (see paragraph 9) under regulation 11 of the Regulations.
+The Quota Volume in column 5 is the maximum quantity of quota goods that can be imported under the quota during the quota period in any year under regulation 10 of the Regulations.
+Where a volume is followed by “(2019)”, the volume applies for the year 2019.

-The Quota Open Date in column 6 is the date on which the quota period commences under regulation 10 of the Regulations.
+The Quota Open Date in column 6 is the date on which the quota period commences under regulation 9 of the Regulations.